Templater User Scripts Obsidian

 Note.
 The rest of the template remains unchanged, we only adjusted the

-object by adding the path
+config object by adding the path and filename elements.

-Running the Templater: Create new note from template
+Running the Templater: Create new note from template command after the

-adjustments, we will also be prompted for the path
+adjustments, we will also be prompted for the path and filename elements.

 Based on the input provided for these two elements, a new note will be created